obeidahmad/e-Health_Platform/README.md

-# E-Dispensary Social Medical Center
+# e-Health Platform for Social Medical Center
 ---

-This project is a group of tools forming the digital infrastrcure of a medical center, along with a user-friendly web portal for patients, doctors and admin, following best practices in security and scalability.
+This project is part of a philanthropic initiative, for the Medical and Social Center M.J.O.
+Beirut.
+A testament to this rapidly evolving digital age, we aimed to digitize the services offered by the Medical Center, not only to keep pace with modern advancements but also to enhance accessibility, efficiency, and convenience for both patients and medical personel.

-This projet heavily utilises Firebase.
-The different backend modules include:
+This project packs a list of applications forming the digital infrastrcure of the medical center, along with a user-friendly web portal for patients, doctors and admins.
+Embodying the the spirit of M.J.O.
+Beirut, this platform follows best practices for rigid information security and scalability.

-- Pharmacy management
+The different features are:

-- Appointments management
+- Pharmacy and Meds Sotrage management
-- Email notification scheduling
+- Appointments management with email notification
-- Docker control managment API
+- Social news builder
-- Authentication module (extending the basic firebase functionality)
+- Secure Patients records management

-As well as a SPA to seamlessly integrate the different module with customized views for each user role.
+All those features are seamlessly integrated in a Single-Page UI with customized visibility for each user/medical personel.

 ![signup page](docs/signup.png)